Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Background

 \section{Background}

 The construction of objects from ${\bf M}_{\bf T}$ can be found in \cite{MR1452402} (pg.
 268) while the equivalence is illustrated in \cite{MR3334228}.
 For completion, we summarise this equivalence here.
-For a lattice $L$ and any pair $x,y \in L$, $y\succ x$ is the {\bf well-above relation} defined by: $y\succ x$ if whenever $x\ge\bigwedge S$, with $S\subseteq L$, there exists some $s\in S$ such that $y\ge s$.
-The top and bottom elements of any lattice $L$ will be denoted by $\top_L$ and $\bot_L$, respectively.
+For a complete lattice $L$ and any pair $x,y \in L$, $y\succ x$ is the {\bf well above relation} defined by: $y\succ x$ if whenever $x\ge\bigwedge S$, with $S\subseteq L$, there exists some $s\in S$ such that $y\ge s$.
+The top and bottom elements of any lattice $L$ will be denoted by $\top_L$ and $\bot_L$, respectively, or simply $\top$ and $\bot$ when $L$ is obvious from context.
 So as to lighten the notational burden, when we find ourselves in the presence of an indexed family of lattices $L_i$, their respective top and bottom elements' subscripts will be the lattice's index instead.
-That is $\bot_i$ and $\top_i$ rather than $\bot_{L_i}$ and $\top_{L_i}$, respectively.
-A well-known characterization of completely distributive lattices is the following.
+That is, $\bot_i$ and $\top_i$ rather than $\bot_{L_i}$ and $\top_{L_i}$, respectively.
+A complete lattice $L$ is {\bf completely distributive} provided arbitrary joins distribute over arbitrary meets.
+A well-known characterisation of completely distributive complete lattices is the following one.